pagkly/Zed/Investopedia4/How Cost-Benefit Analysis Process Is Performed.md

 The costs involved in a CBA might include the following:

--   Direct costs would be direct labor involved in manufacturing, inventory, raw materials, manufacturing expenses.
+-   Direct costs would be direct labor involved in [[Manufacturing|manufacturing]], inventory, raw materials, manufacturing expenses.
 -   Indirect costs might include electricity, overhead costs from management, rent, utilities.
 -   [[Intangible costs]](https://www.investopedia.com/terms/i/intangiblecost.asp) of a decision, such as the impact on customers, employees, or delivery times.
 -   Opportunity costs such as alternative investments, or buying a plant versus building one.